Roots and heritage

 Working with older people

 The largely unmet needs of older people in 1947 even though the new welfare state was unrolling, caught Field Lane’s attention and sense of compassion.
 The loneliness, failing health, inadequate and unsuitable housing the committee could see around them were all things that the Foundation felt it could address.
 This new work led to the conversion of existing buildings, the purchase of new ones and mergers with other charities in order to offer older people a wide range of options.
-These now range from residential care to sheltered accommodation and staying home with day care.
+These ranged from residential and nursing care to sheltered accommodation and staying home with day care.